csongornemeth/pca_nma_dot_product/README.md

-This is a work-in-progress.
+This is a work in progress.
 The code is to be used accordingly

 # NMA–PCA Dot Product Validation